 CNS stimulants are highly addictive.
 They should only be used under the supervision of a doctor.
 The medications can cause some adverse side effects, including decreased appetite, weight loss, trouble sleeping, irritability when the medication wears off, and, in rare cases, development of facial tics or heart conditions.

-Although stimulants are commonly prescribed for the treatment of ADHD, recent research has discovered that their may be harmful effects on the heart health of children taking them.
+Although stimulants are commonly prescribed for the treatment of ADHD, recent research has discovered that there may be harmful effects on the heart health of children taking them.
 This is especially true in children with pre-existing conditions, such as diabetes, high blood pressure, or heart-rhythm abnormalities.

 A task force of the American Heart Association (AHA) and American College of Cardiology (ACC) recently revised their recommendations on stimulants.
 The task force added a provision stating that doctors should carefully monitor the heart health of children who require stimulant medication to treat ADHD.